MarcoIeni/release-plz/README.md

 With `release-plz update` you can update the version and the changelog of the packages of a local workspace.

 In the following example, I run `release-plz` on [tokio](https://github.com/tokio-rs/tokio), cloned from the default branch.
-`Release-plz` increases the versions of the packages with changes which were not updated on crates.io yet.
+`Release-plz` increases the version and the changelog of the packages with unpublished changes.

 ![Peek 2022-02-13 22-54](https://user-images.githubusercontent.com/11428655/153777065-36881d08-31c9-4966-8460-72b210f7bf2d.gif)